lingui/js-lingui/docs/tutorials/react.rst

       }
    </p>

-This message is a bit special, because it depends on value of ``messagesCount`` variable.
-Most languages use different form of a word when describing quantity
+This message is a bit special, because it depends on the value of the ``messagesCount`` variable.
+Most languages use different forms of words when describing quantities
-- this effect is called `pluralization <https://en.wikipedia.org/wiki/Plural>`_.
+- this is called `pluralization <https://en.wikipedia.org/wiki/Plural>`_.

-What's tricky that different langauges use different number of plural forms.
+What's tricky is that different langauges use different number of plural forms.
 For example, English has only two forms - singular and plural - as we can see in the example above.
 However, Czech language has three plural forms.
 Some languages have up to 6 plural forms and some don't have plurals at all!

 .. hint::

-   Plural forms for all languages can be found in `CLDR repository <http://www.unicode.org/cldr/charts/latest/supplemental/language_plural_rules.html>`_.
+   Plural forms for all languages can be found in the `CLDR repository <http://www.unicode.org/cldr/charts/latest/supplemental/language_plural_rules.html>`_.

 English plural rules
 --------------------

 How do we know which plural form we should use?
-It's actually very simple: we, as a developers, only need to know plural forms of the language we use in source.
+It's very simple: we, as developers, only need to know plural forms of the language we use in our source.
 Our component is written in English, so looking at `English plural rules <englishRules>`_ we'll need just two forms: